adititrivedi92/ChessProject/README.md

    - Queen - 900
    - King - 20000<br />

-getPlaceValue()returns the positional value and retrieves data from Piece square tables specified in the PieceSquareMatrix class as described above.

 - *Square.java* <br />
 This class represents each cell of the board in terms of x and y coordinates.
 This class is used to build the objects of the Move class.
 A method called equals has been implemented for this class to compare if two objects refer to the same entity.